pkeg/MultiGather/README.md

 4. Press the button again to stop tracking.

 ### Author
-MultiGather was created by Pointbreak of the Dalaran-WoW Algalon server.
+MultiGather was created by Colin McKenzie.

 ### Support or Contact
 Having trouble with MultiGather?
-[Contact us](mailto:colin@ohanagaming.com) and we’ll help you sort it out.
+[Email me](mailto:cgmckenzie1@gmail.com) and I’ll help you sort it out.